-The Case of General Electric
+The case of General Electric

-An excellent case in point for the limits of classification system is one of the oldest and largest companies still operating, General Electric.
+An excellent case in point for the limits of classification systems is one of the oldest and largest companies still operating, General Electric.
 General Electric is widely considered to be an “industrial” company because of its widely known industrial and manufacturing business segments.
 General Electric manufactures a wide range of products, ranging from toaster ovens to aviation equipment.
 However, GE also derives a large percentage of its revenues from its financial businesses.

 This raises the complicated question as to how the company should be classified.
-An investor that wants to gain exposure to the industrials sector would certainly be able to do so by investing in General Electric.
+An investor who wants to gain exposure to the industrials sector would certainly be able to do so by investing in General Electric.
 Yet the same investor would also gain significant exposure to the financial sector with GE.

-Should GE just be reclassified?
+Should GE be reclassified?

 It might be intuitive to suggest that, since GE’s financing operations are so large, it makes sense to consider the company as a financial.
 However, it's important to consider the division in the context of the company as a whole.
-Even though the financial business contributes a large amount of the company's revenues, it is just one part of a larger company that operates in many segments.
+Even though the financial business contributes a large amount of the company's revenues, it's just one part of a larger company that operates in many segments.

 Are these difficulties universal?

 GE is just one example of many that illustrate the complexities that can arise with sector and industry classifications.
 Of course, it’s possible for a company to have a number of business lines and still be relatively easy to classify.
 Oracle, for example, has a wide range of businesses under its umbrella—manufacturing everything from servers to the Java programming language—but can still be understood as a company in the technology sector.
 There may be some cases where its solutions are used in other industries, but it principally provides technology solutions.
-Nevertheless, investors should always conduct careful research into any company they invest in to determine what exposures they may be gaining.
+Investors should always conduct careful research into any company they invest in to determine what exposures they may be gaining.